vimmer-net/artwork/README.md

 ## File Info

 The artwork was created using Adobe Illustrator CC.
-Since the files in this repository are binary, we can't accept pull requests.
+A script exports the SVG files from Illustrator.
+The exported SVG files are used as the base graphics for colorization and rendering raster images.

+We can't accept pull requests for graphic sources since it would be difficult to review them at a glance.
 If you have fixes or changes you would like to propose, please create an issue instead.

-### Export Settings
+Pull requests for the automation scripts are welcome, however.

+## Exporting

+If you wish to color or render a raster image, you will get the most consistent results using the `scripts/build.py` script.
+Arguments can be seen with `scripts/build.py --help`.
+More detail can be found under [Palette](#Palette).

+If you want to export directly from Illustrator, these are the settings that are used by the export script:

 #### SVG